mahmoud-khaled1/Full-Stack-ASP.NETCoreTrack/Front-End/07-Angular/Tutor/CourseDemo/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory.</br>
+after download this project you should add node_modules folder to your ptoject to add it follow steps : open teriminal in visual studio code and run `npm install` to get all dependencies in node_modeules  folder

 ## Running unit tests